How To Encourage Teens: Six Things Parents Need to Say To Their Teen

 Parents need to say the following six things to our teens, because they secretly long to know we love and believe in them, despite their teen ways.

-Six Things You Need to Say
+how to Talk To teens: Six Things You Should Say

 1. “I hear what you’re saying.”
 Our kids need to know we are listening to what they have to say.
 Often, we are too busy telling them what to do and how to do it that we don’t take the time to stop and acknowledge their side.
 We need to validate their words and confirm that we are listening.
 We need to stop interrupting, dismissing, or worse, getting distracted while they are trying to tell us something they feel is important.
 Our teens need to feel heard and understood more than anything.